Greece › Santorini › Hotels › Anemomilos Review

 - Ages: All ages are welcome here.
 Guests tend to be a good mix of couples and families, with families traveling mostly in the summer months.

-- Beach: The closest swimming spot (though it is not a proper beach) is at Ammoudi Bay, the port immediately below Oia, 1.6 kilometers (24 minutes’ walk from the hotel).
+- Beach: The closest swimming spot (though it is not a proper beach) is at Ammoudi Bay, the port immediately below Oia, 1.5 km from the hotel.
 This is a popular spot for swimming and cliff diving; the beach is too rocky and small to do much lounging.
 Ammoudi Bay is the main port of Oia, and is served by several spectacular seafood restaurants.
 It’s a steep trek down and back again, but it’s relatively easy to catch a cab at the bottom to bring you back up the hill.
 (Buy a snack at one of the restaurants, and the waiter will be happy to call one for you.)

 - View: The 4 villas all have gorgeous caldera views.
 Rooms and studios have sea views of the Aegean (not the caldera) or the pool.